FGodoy27/GRAFCET-Proyect/README.md

 # Proyect Introduction
 GRAFCET project created for the pneumatic power course, where we had to select a machine, obtain its sequence, and then use this information to design the machine in Autodesk Inventor CAD software.
-In addition, the Automotion Studio software was used to present a complete simulation of the machine's operation, the Petri net, the simulation of the connections to the PLC, along with all the LADDER programming of the system.
+In addition, the Automotion Studio software was used to present a complete simulation of the machine's operation, the Petri net, the simulation of the connections to the PLC, along with all the LADDER programming of the system. <br>
 [This is the direct link to the video, which provides a description of everything included in the project and an explanation.](https://youtu.be/RDDje7MGE70)

 # Selected Machine and its Operating Sequence